davedelong/CHCSVParser/README.markdown

 `-finishLine` is used to terminate the current CSV line.
 If you do not invoke `-finishLine`, then all of your CSV fields will be on a single line.

-`-writeLineOfFields:` accepts an array of objects, sends each one to `-writeField:`, and then invokes `-writeLine`.
+`-writeLineOfFields:` accepts an array of objects, sends each one to `-writeField:`, and then invokes `-finishLine`.

 `-writeComment:` accepts a string and writes it out to the file as a CSV-style comment.